gregorybrancq/backupNight/README.md

 # backupNight
 Backup everything during the night when computer is not used.

-Once you defined a date to wake up computer :
+Once you defined an hour to wake up computer :
- - the program creates a specific file to indicate it works
+ - the program creates a specific file to indicate it's running
  - it shutdowns screens to reduce power consuming
- - it computes backups
+ - it computes backups (with the good Rsnapshot tool)
- - it deletes the working specific file
- - it suspends computer
+ - it sends status by email

  Differents options are available :
  - --debug : print debug information